Kevin Rafter

 About Me

-• Full Professor of Political Communication, Dublin City University.• Qualifications include BA(Mod) & MLitt [economics]; MA & PhD [politics]; diploma in corporate law and governance from the Law Society of Ireland; a Chartered Director at the Institute of Directors (London).• Significant non-executive experience, and involvement in regulation of legal, financial and broadcast sectors.• Currently, Chair of the Arts Council of Ireland; Member of the Solicitors Disciplinary Tribunal.
-Former Chair of the Compliance Committee of Broadcasting Authority and of Culture Ireland; Board member – Dublin Bus, Galway International Arts Festival and Oxfam Ireland.• Substantial experience working with boards and leadership teams in private, public and not-for-profit sectors including facilitation, and preparation of strategy reviews and board evaluations.• Chair of Irish Government's Independent Expert Panel on Civil Service Reform (2014); Recruited as the 'Independent Rapporteur' to the Programme for Government talks (2016);• Prior to 2008, worked as a senior political journalist with RTÉ News, Irish Times, Sunday Times, Sunday Tribune, and editor of Magill magazine.
+• Full Professor of Political Communication, Dublin City University.• Current: Member of the Solicitors Disciplinary Tribunal.
+Previous: Arts Council of Ireland (Chair); Compliance Committee - Broadcasting Authority (Chair); Culture Ireland (Chair); Board member – Dublin Bus; Galway International Arts Festival; Oxfam Ireland.• Chair of Irish Government's Independent Expert Panel on Civil Service Reform (2014); Recruited as the 'Independent Rapporteur' to the Programme for Government talks (2016).• Prior to 2008, worked as a senior political journalist with RTÉ News, Irish Times, Sunday Times, Sunday Tribune, and editor of Magill magazine.• Qualifications: Chartered Director at the Institute of Directors (London); Diploma in Corporate Law and Governance from the Law Society of Ireland; BA (Mod) & MLitt [economics]; MA & PhD [politics].

 ACADEMIC

-Kevin's research expertise in Irish politics includes a focus on political journalism, the President of Ireland and media coverage of elections.He has written several political biographies and party histories.
+Kevin Rafter has been based at Dublin City University since 2010.
+He is a Fulbright Professor at Boston College in 2024.
+His research expertise in Irish politics includes a focus on political journalism, the President of Ireland and media coverage of elections.He has written several highly praised and commercially successful political biographies and party histories.
 Recent books include Taoisigh and the Arts (2022) and Resilient Reporting: Media Coverage of Irish Elections since 1969 (2022pb).
-He has recently completed a biography of E. J. Dillon (1854-1933), a special correspondent of the Daily Telegraph, and is currently working on a study of the politics of Ireland in the 1980s.His research has been published in over sixty book chapters and leading academic journals including Press/Politics, European Journal of Communication, Journalism, Journalism Studies, Media History and Irish Political Studies.Since joining DCU in 2010, he has been Head of the School of Communications, Associate Dean for Research and Chair of the MA Political Communication programme.
+Dillon Rediscovered his biography of E. J. Dillon (1854-1933), a special correspondent of the Daily Telegraph, will be published in 2025.
+He is currently working on a study of the politics of Ireland in the 1980s.His research has been published in over sixty book chapters and leading academic journals including Press/Politics, European Journal of Communication, Journalism, Journalism Studies, Media History and Irish Political Studies.At DCU, he has been Head of the School of Communications, Associate Dean for Research and Chair of the MA Political Communication programme.
 From 2008 to 2010 he was Head of the Department of Film and Media at the National Film School, IADT, Dun Laoghaire.

 Contact